EricHarrison72/gitGoblins/README.md

 * **Dashboard.** Acts as a home/start page for users.
 Provides access to all other parts of the system: data summary, visualizations, and location search.
-* **Location Selection.** Users can select any location in Australia in one of two ways by searching in the search bar, or by clicking on a point on the map.
+* **Location Selection.** There are two location selection interfaces: the search bar, or clicking on a point on the map.
 Data is provided for the closest weather station to the selected location.
 * **Date Selection.** Since we are not actually using live IoT data, the system must provide a way for the user to select the “current” date.
 The system pretends that the data is live.
 * **Data Summary.** This contains an easy-to-read overview of the most current available weather data for the selected location, including temperature, rainfall, humidity, wind direction & speed, pressure and cloud cover.
     * **Rain forecast.** The system runs a machine learning algorithm on past weather data to predict whether it will rain the next day.